 Comparative analysis is used to view groups of samples to determine similarities and differences between them.
 It works by taking the resulting organisms from all samples selected and making a matrix.
 This matrix contains each organism and each sample and identifies whether or not each organism was found in a sample.
 You can also select groups of samples, also known as cohorts, to compare to each other so you can determine differences or similarities between the groups.

 Comparative analysis allows you to look for trends in your data.
 For example, certain bacteria might be present in higher abundance in certain cohorts.
 An example would be comparing the gut microbiome of mice fed different diets.
 Some groups may have different gut bacteria depending on what they eat.

 CosmosID-HUB Microbiome allows you the option to generate comparatives automatically using automated cohort splitting instead of selecting each sample manually for different cohorts.
+Please refer to the Cohorts & Metadata section in the documentation to learn how to add metadata to your samples.
 The video down below gives you a short demonstration on how to use this functionality for your use-case.

 To create a new comparative analysis, navigate to the comparative analysis page by clicking on the comparative analysis button.
 If you have already run some comparative analyses they will appear here.